Pressio/pressio4py/docs/pages/tutorials/tutorial4.md

 												  masker,
 												  projector)
 ```
+Note that as in the default case, the time-stepping scheme is part of the class name.

 # How to solve a default Galerkin problem?
 Solving the masked problem can be done using the same API for solving